costa-group/gasol-optimizer/README.md

 ./gasol_asm.py asmjson_filename --generate-log
 ```

-This log file is generated to ensure the same optimization output is obtained
+It ensures that the same optimization output is obtained
-if provided when invoking GASOL.
+if the log file is provided when invoking GASOL.
 This feature has been included for verification purposes in Etherscan.
 It is stored in /tmp/gasol/*asmjson_filename*.log.
 In order to execute GASOL providing a log file,
 run the following command from the root directory of the repository: